 - Get more exposure for your business.
 You might have a business you think is unrelated to blogging.
 But blogging about your product or service is a great way to reach people and let them know about what you have to offer.

-How to Start a blog
+How to start your blog

 Step 1 – What to blog about